What Skills Does An Animator Need?

 Click here to follow us on LinkedIn

-A person with an oversized beanie walking
+Animation of a person with an oversized beanie walk cycle

 Additional reading...